 For the past few months I have been hearing a lot about alternative science research careers, specifically science policy, patent law, science communication and science journalism.
-About a month and a half ago I attended the Association of Women in Science (AWIS) Career Panel on Science Policy and Education hosted by the AWIS-Baltimore.
-This was a career panel of women in different policy and education positions.
+Recently, I attended the Association of Women in Science (AWIS) Career Panel on Science Policy and Education hosted by the AWIS-Baltimore.

 Science policy is the branch of public policy that is the bridge between science and the public.
 It involves scientific issues, education, advocacy and everything else that goes into science policy.
 A balance of writing, communication, and oral skills are key skills to have in a science policy position.